HIV/AIDS in the United States: National HIV/AIDS strategy

-The 2022–2025 National HIV/AIDS strategy "recognizes racism as a serious public health threat that drives and affects both HIV outcomes and disparities", and while every part of the U.S. is threatened with the HIV/AIDS epidemic, "certain populations bear most of the burden signaling where our HIV prevention, care, and treatment efforts must be focused."
+The 2022–2025 National HIV/AIDS strategy "recognizes racism as a serious public health threat that drives and affects both HIV outcomes and disparities", and while every part of the US is threatened with the HIV/AIDS epidemic, "certain populations bear most of the burden signaling where our HIV prevention, care, and treatment efforts must be focused."
 The 2022–2025 National HIV/AIDS strategy focuses on five priority populations including: gay men, bisexual men, and other men who have sex with men (MSM), in particular African–American, Hispanic/Latino, and Native American men; African–American women; transgender women; youth aged 13–24 years; and people who inject drugs.

 Sex education varies throughout the United States and in some areas could use more informative measures.
 Sex education on HIV prevention has decreased from 64% (2000) to 41% (2014).
 Out of the 50 states, 26 put a larger emphasis on abstinence sex education.
 Abstinence-only sex education is correlated to increasing rates of HIV/AIDS infections, especially among teenagers and young adults.